-When the weather gets colder and the days get shorter, it’s time to make changes.
+When the weather gets colder and the days get shorter, it is time to make some changes.
 Entire guides are dedicated to winterizing your home and your car, so why not your health?

-Most of these habits make up the foundation of a healthy lifestyle in any season, but they are of particular importance during the winter.
+Healthy habits are the foundation of a balanced lifestyle in any season, but they are even more important during the winter.
 With shorter, darker days and lower temperatures, you may feel less inclined to get to the gym and more inclined to indulge in comfort foods.
-Seasonal affective disorder can set in, and your emotional health can impact your commitment to your physical health habits.
-As a result, the main shift you’ll make in winter will be to focus more on living a balanced, healthy life.
-Take vitamins, make sure you’re getting outside and spend time with friends and family.
+Seasonal affective disorder (SAD) can set in, and your emotional health can impact your commitment to your physical health habits.

-So when it’s time to hang the heavy drapes or check your tire tread, revisit and winterize your health habits, too.
+When it is time to unpack your coziest sweaters or check your tire tread, winterize your health habits, too.

-Nutrients are particularly vital during the winter months, when you may not have access to as many fresh fruits and vegetables.
-Look for seasonal produce, but don’t be afraid of taking supplements or vitamins for what your meals can't provide.
-Talk to your physician before adding supplements to your diet, and ask specifically about fish oil and vitamins D and A. Eating extra leafy greens and garlic can also help keep your immune system strong.
+Nutrients are particularly important during the winter months when your immune system may be fighting off the flu or other seasonal illness.
+Winter is also the time when you may not have access to as many fresh fruits and vegetables.
+Look for seasonal produce and consider supplements or vitamins for what your meals can't provide.
+Talk to your physician before adding supplements to your diet, and ask specifically about fish oil and vitamins D and C. Eating extra leafy greens and garlic can also help keep your immune system strong.

-While you may not be sweating like you do in the summer, your body can become just as dehyrdated in the winter.
-Winter’s low humidity dries your skin, and overheated homes and offices dry out your nose, mouth and lips as well.
-Running a humidifier can help with that, but drinking lots of water is the best way to stay hydrated and boost your immune system.
+While you may not be sweating like you do in the summer, your body can become just as dehydrated in the winter.
+The low humidity in winter dries your skin, and overheated homes and offices dry out your nose, mouth and lips as well.
+Running a humidifier can help, but drinking lots of water is the best way to stay hydrated and boost your immune system.

 If the dark mornings are making it harder to wake up, you'll be happy to know your body can benefit from the extra hours of sleep.
 Healthy sleep is not only good for your overall well-being and a noted mood booster, but it can also keep your immune system strong by giving it enough time to restore and repair itself.
-Aim for the recommended 7 – 8 hours for adults, but listen to your body when you need a little extra rest.
+Aim for the recommended seven to eight hours for adults but listen to your body when you need a little extra rest.